Get the Facts

 What is winter in Minnesota like?

 Picturesque.
 Yes, it gets cold and snows here, but many students from milder climates find they really enjoy Minnesota winters (in addition to our magnificent springs, summers, and falls).
-We provide students with a number of opportunities to get outside and enjoy the outdoors throughout the academic year.
-Snowy weather is no reason to stay inside all of the time (although it can be a good excuse to curl up with some hot chocolate and your favorite Netflix series once in a while).
+Students are provided with a number of opportunities to enjoy the outdoors throughout the year.
+Snowy weather is no reason to stay inside all of the time.
+Although if it does occasionally get too cold for you, you can just stay in and make art!
+And/or curl up with hot chocolate and Netflix.